adityaarakal/Market-Yard/docs/FRONTEND_TASKS.md

 - TASK-505 (List Components) has been completed.
 All reusable list components are available in `src/components/lists/` directory.
 - TASK-701 (Seed Data Script) has been completed.
 Seed data service includes 52+ products, 7 shops, 7 users, price updates, and subscriptions.
 - TASK-702 (Data Reset Functionality) has been completed.
 SeedDataService includes clearAll(), resetToSeedData(), exportData(), exportDataAsFile(), importData(), and importDataFromFile() methods with merge and clear options.
+- TASK-704 (Mock Payment Flow) has been completed.
+PaymentService includes simulatePayment(), simulatePaymentSuccess(), and simulatePaymentFailure() functions with configurable success rate and failure scenarios.

 **Current Phase**: End User Module (Premium Version) - Phase 4